Thursday, 6 August 2009

 How to get there:

 From the ground floor of the Taipei Main Station, walk out any of the South Exits.
 You will walk out into a paved area.
 Keep walking until you get to ZhongXiao West Road, and then walk west (that's to the right if facing the road) until you reach a pedestrian crossing.
-Opposite, you will see NOVA, a large yellow store selling computers.
+Opposite, you will see NOVA, a large yellow computer market.
 Cross the street and walk down this street (South).
-You will go past NOVA on your right, and a large department store (Taipei's second tallest building) on your left.
+You will go past NOVA on your right, and the Shin Kong Mitsukoshi building (Taipei's second tallest building) on your left.
+Continue past Kaifong St to the right, Syuchang St to the left, and then turn right down HanKou St. Walk for one block until you get to Dante Coffee.
+Before you reach it, turn left into Huai Ning St. The Loving Hut is a few doors down on the right, just past Burger King.

 Guang Fu / 光復 Branch